UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 # Selenium

-If I'm not gonna click it then let's make browser click for me 😁.([Checkout my post about starting with Selenium](https://universecitiz3n.tech/selenium/Selenium-Powershell/)).
+If I'm not gonna click it then let's make browser click for me 😁 ([Checkout my post about starting with Selenium](https://universecitiz3n.tech/selenium/Selenium-Powershell/)).
 All I need is list of problematic users with their correct numbers and overview of properties of boxes in authorization methods tab.
 So to let's take a look at **url** of page while being in MFA tab

 https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserDetailsMenuBlade/UserAuthMethods/userId/<br>**7af69645-0661-451f-b9fd-4fa36946f164**/adminUnitObjectId/